JuliaKeller13/KanMind_frontend/README.md

 <p>
   This repository is my adapted frontend fork.
-  My main implementation work for this project is contained in the
+  My main implementation work is contained in the
   <a href="https://github.com/JuliaKeller13/Kanmind_backend">
-    KanMind Backend repository
+    backend repository
   </a>.
 </p>